Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Hybrid Data-driven Control Approach

 \subsection{Preliminaries}

-Many \textit{indirect} data-driven predictive control approaches utilize multi-step predictions, typically employing NARX models, built from historical input-output data collected from the plant \cite{lazar2023nonlinear}.
-The objective is to predict the future output sequence of the system, $\mathbf{y}(k)$, given the past input-output sequences $\{\mathbf{u}_{\text{ini}}(k),\mathbf{y}_{\text{ini}} (k)\}$ alongside the future input sequence, $\mathbf{u}(k)$ \cite{lazar2024basis}.
+Many \textit{indirect} data-driven predictive control approaches utilize multi-step predictions, typically employing nonlinear autoregressive exogenous (NARX) models, built from historical input-output data collected from the plant \cite{lazar2023nonlinear}.
+The objective is to predict the future outputs of the system, $\mathbf{y}(k)$, given the past input-output trajectories $\{\mathbf{u}_{\text{ini}}(k),\mathbf{y}_{\text{ini}} (k)\}$ alongside the future inputs $\mathbf{u}(k)$ \cite{lazar2024basis}.
 In other words:

 where $T_{\text{ini}} \in \mathbb{N}_{\ge1}$ is the \textit{past} \textit{horizons}, and $\mathcal{F} := \text{col}(F_1, \hdots, F_N)$ represents a parameterized map, typically defined using neural networks.
 Each element $F_i$ in $\mathcal{F}$ is a multi-input-multi-output (MIMO) predictor and is formed by aggregating several multi-input-single-output (MISO) predictors, such that $F_i = \text{col}(F_{i,1}, \hdots, F_{i,n_y})$, where each $F_{i,j}$ predicts the $j$-th element of the output at time step $i$.